Comparing homological invariants for mapping classes of surfaces: Conjectural isomorphism

+which finishes the proof of Theorem~\ref{thm:int} in case of a Dehn twist along a separating curve. \end{proof}

-Experimenting with mapping classes arising from two disjoint forests of curves (i.e. those where one can use Eftekhary's result), we always got equal ranks of homologies.
+Experimenting with mapping classes arising from two disjoint forests of curves (i.e. those where we can use Eftekhary's Theorem~\ref{Eftekhary's theorem}), we always got equal ranks of homologies.
 Let us highlight two more examples.